LitzN/Life-gardens/README.md

 The website should also ensure customers feel the business is trustworthy, reliable and affordable as this is often an issue when choosing a building service.

+Project consists of four pages.
+The index page makes the user familiar with the brand and location of the business and contains navigation to the rest of the site.
+'Services' is the first navigation link, on this page all information about the services provided is outlined as well as the procedure.
+Also on this page is a section describing why potential customers should choose Life gardens, this section will link to the gallery page.
+The gallery page contains pictures of previous work and customer testemonials.
+Lastly, the contact page will contain a form where users can make an enquiry about work they are looking to have done.

 ### **User stories and UX**

 * **As a prospective customer, I want to know what the company can provide me and whether they are suitable for the work I need.**